5 Tips for Raising an Emotionally Intelligent Child - Baby Chick

 Share

 Children with high emotional intelligence levels can better manage their feelings and cope with distress.
 They are more resilient when faced with adverse life circumstances.
-And they are more confident, have higher quality and more mutually beneficial relationships, and increase general well-being.
+They are also more confident, have higher-quality and more mutually beneficial relationships, and increase their general well-being.

 When a child’s emotional intelligence is nurtured, parents also benefit.
 Their children are better able to express themselves and their needs.
 Subsequently, they are better able to regulate and self-soothe.
 This means fewer tantrums!